RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Download the Demonstration Application**

-A preconfigured, fully executing application, BankDemo, is available from the Rocket Software GitHub repository - [*click here*](https://github.com/RocketSoftware/BankDemo).
-Download the sample's sources as follows:
+A preconfigured, fully executable application, BankDemo, is available from the Rocket Software GitHub repository - [*click here*](https://github.com/RocketSoftware/BankDemo).
+Download the sample sources as follows:

 1. In the GitHub repository for the BankDemo demonstration, click **Releases** in the right side part of the page.
 2. In the list of releases, locate and click the one that corresponds to the Enterprise Developer product release you have installed.
 3. Expand the **Assets** section and click either **Source code (zip)** or **Source code (tar.gz)** to download the archive with the sample's sources.
-4. Open the archive on your machine.
+4. Expand the archive on your computer.

     The demonstration application includes all the source files needed to run it.
 The application is both a batch and online application which assesses data on a fictitious bank system.
 The bank data is stored in VSAM files.

-> **Important:** Before attempting this tutorial, create a directory on your machine for the sample files - for example, create a MFETDUSER directory on the root of your local drive (C:).
+> **Important:** Before attempting this tutorial, create a directory on your machine for the sample files - for example, create a `MFETDUSER` directory on the root of your local drive (C:).
 Copy the entire contents from the expanded folder into the newly created directory.
 For example, you should have a `C:\MFETDUSER\datafiles` folder, etc.

 As part of this tutorials, you use the supplied standard Eclipse COBOL project in the sample to set up a development environment for this application.
 The tutorials show how you can: